 In connection with the 2021 Loan Agreement, we identified a contingent put option liability related to a contingent interest feature and acceleration clause.
 The contingent put option liability is valued and separately accounted for in the accompanying consolidated financial statements.
 The fair value of the contingent put option liability is within derivative liabilities on our consolidated balance sheets as a long-term liability.
 We remeasure the derivative to fair value at each reporting date, and recognize changes in the fair value as a component of other income (expense) in our consolidated statements of operations and comprehensive loss.
 Under the 2021 Loan Agreement we issued a warrant to purchase a number of shares of preferred stock.
-The warrant is currently exercisable for common stock at an exercise price of \$3.61 per share.
+The warrant is exercisable into the number of shares of preferred stock equal to approximately \$0.2 million divided by the applicable warrant price.
+The warrant is initially exercisable for Series A-1 convertible preferred stock at an exercise price of \$3.61 per share, and will become exercisable for any series of convertible preferred stock issued by us in the future prior to August 1, 2021, at an exercise price equal to the lowest original purchase price paid by investors for such convertible preferred stock.
 We classify these warrants as a liability on our consolidated balance sheets that we remeasure to fair value at each reporting date.
 We recognize changes in the fair value of the warrant liability as a component of other income (expense) in our consolidated statements of operations and comprehensive loss.
 We will continue to recognize changes in the fair value of the warrant liability until the warrants are exercised, expire or qualify for equity classification.

-Other Income (Expense),Net
+Other Income (Expense).Net